Year of Theatre in Russia

 Theatre aroused genuine interest in the mid-17th century, during the reign of Alexey Mikhailovich.
 The tsar invited the German pastor Gregory and a troupe, which was made up of actors from different countries; the pastor was also to teach acting to the Russian youth.

-Theatre art in Russia flourished under Catherine II: the empress invited foreign troupes and set up the Directorate of All Court Theatres, which in different forms existed until the end of the Romanovs' reign.
+Theatre art in Russia flourished under Catherine II: the empress invited foreign troupes and set up the Direction of All Court Theatres, which in different forms existed until the end of the Romanovs' reign.
 Two Opera Houses and a large theatre building – the future Bolshoi Kamenny Theatre (The Big Stone Theatre), were built in St. Petersburg for the educated class.
-The imperial theatres were guided by the tastes of the ruling monarchs and interests of the state policy.
+The imperial theatres were guided by the tastes of the ruling monarchs and the interests of the state policy.

-Every decade of the 19th century witnessed the appearance of new theatres in Moscow, St. Petersburg, and provincial towns, as well as theatre schools in Moscow.
+Every decade of the XIX century witnessed the appearance of new theatres in Moscow, St. Petersburg, and provincial towns, as well as theatre schools in Moscow.
 Productions based on works of A. S. Griboyedov, N. V. Gogol, A. N. Ostrovsky and European playwrights were staged in theatres.